 Create the three sides of the box.

 We need the front, side, and top of the box in the ratio 6:4:1, similar to the dimensions for a deck of cards.
 Create one rectangle with a width of 200 pixels and height of 300 pixels with the lower edge 100 pixels from the bottom of the page.
 Create a rectangle to the right of the first with width of 50 pixels and height of 300.
 Create another rectangle above the first rectangle with width of 200 pixels and a height of 50 pixels.
 The paths of the rectangles should overlap.

 Turn on the Fill of the rectangles with the Palette or Fill and Stroke dialog ( → (Shift+Ctrl+F)) and set the Fill to white.
 Turn on the Stroke and set the Stroke color to black and the width to one pixel.
-Set the Stroke Join to Round by clicking on the icon under the Stroke style tab in the Fill and Stroke dialog.
+Set the Stroke Join to Bevel by clicking on the icon under the Stroke style tab in the Fill and Stroke dialog.
 This will make the corners where the rectangles touch neater.

 Add designs to the box sides.

 You can add any designs you want to the box sides.
 I will use the NP logo created in the previous tutorial as well as some text.